JakubNei/mcs-ICodeCompiler/README.md

 If compilation takes long time everytime you start your game, you could technically save compiled dynamic assembly into dll file with [System.Reflection.Emit.AssemblyBuilder.Save(string filePath)](https://msdn.microsoft.com/en-us/library/8zwdfdeh(v=vs.110).aspx) and on the next run load it with [System.Reflection.Assembly.LoadFrom(string assemblyFile)](https://msdn.microsoft.com/en-us/library/1009fa28(v=vs.110).aspx).

+Latest MCS uses expression trees for dynamic compilation instead of dynamic assembly, thus latest MCS with dynamic compilation won't work with Unity.

+Theoretically you don't need to implement ICodeCompiler at all, MCS out of the does expose Mono.CSharp.Evaluator class.
+You however have less control over the output if you compile your code this way.

 ## Why am I releasing this here
 * I had this laying around.
 * I see others doing ugly workarounds.